 According to data from the FAA's aircraft ownership database, there are 229 aircraft registered to owner addresses in Philadelphia County, PA (Table 8-5).
 Of these 229 aircraft, 82% (188) are smaller aircraft under 12,500 lbs..
 This is the lowest concentration of small aircraft among the three counties, with Bucks and Montgomery counties each having at least 95% small aircraft.
-Of the remaining 41 aircraft, 14 weigh less than 20,000 lbs..
+Of the remaining 41 aircraft, 14 weigh less than 20,000 lbs. and 27 weigh more than 20,000 lbs..
 Among these 41 larger aircraft are 24 helicopters, many of which are owned by Augusta Westland, which is headquartered at the Philadelphia Northeast Airport.
-The remaining
+The remaining 17 aircraft include 15 jets, as well as one single engine airplane and one twin engine airplane.